amygdela09/C-RAM-Demonstration/README.md

 CSS3: Used for styling the UI overlay and control panel.

-How to Run Locally
+How to Run Locally:

+1.)
 Clone this repository to your local machine.

+2.)
 Open the index.html file in any modern web browser.

+3.)
 Click the "LAUNCH INCOMING" button to begin the simulation.